ESP-YRI/sap637-S24-CodeLab1-Week9/README.md

-# Enter the dungeon.... maybe I haven't decided if that's what this game will be
+# You're hungry... time to cook some food!

+Walk around your house to get ingredients and cook yourself a nice meal!
-The important part is that this game uses ~Scriptable Objects~
+Also, this game uses ~Scriptable Objects~